 JONATHAN GREEN, PRESENTER: Tanya Plibersek is Shadow Minister for Education and Training.
 She joins us now.
 Tanya, welcome.

-TANYA PLIBERSEK, SHADOW MINISTER FOR EDUCATION AND TRAINING: Hi Jonathan, how are you?
+TANYA PLIBERSEK MP, SHADOW MINISTER FOR EDUCATION AND TRAINING: Hi Jonathan, how are you?

 GREEN: That test, is it fit for purpose?